 HB2528 pregnant prisoners; restraints prohibited; exception MAPS Committee While there are no existing problems with the Arizona Department of Corrections' policies, some county sheriff organizations have been known to use restraints on pregnant women during labor, delivery, postpartum recovery, and transportation to and from the hospital.
 This is generally unnecessary to prevent escape or assault, but if it becomes necessary, exceptions are provided for in the bill.

-HB2522 sentencing; minimum and maximum terms MAPS and Judiciary Committees This bill is the result of negotiations with a small workgroup consisting of prosecutors, defense attorneys and judges to simplify some of the sentencing procedures in our code and to grant judges more discretion.
-This bill will result in significant savings in averted long-term incarceration costs where it is not warranted for the benefit or protection of society.
+This bill was the result of negotiations with a small workgroup consisting of prosecutors, defense attorneys and judges to simplify some of the sentencing procedures in our code and to grant judges more discretion.
+This bill would have yielded significant savings in averted long-term incarceration costs where incarceration is not warranted for the benefit or protection of society.

 HB2524 life sentence; parole eligibility Judiciary Committee This is another cost saving measure.
-It allows those who were convicted of murder and sentenced to life imprisonment before 1973 to apply for parole on the same basis as those who have been convicted of murder and sentenced to life imprisonment since 1973, aka "Old Code Lifers Bill."
+It would allow those who were convicted of murder and sentenced to life imprisonment before 1973 to apply for parole on the same basis as those who have been convicted of murder and sentenced to life imprisonment since 1973, aka "Old Code Lifers Bill."
 All presently serving have been in prison more than 38 years.
 When I first introduced this bill there were 33 inmates potentially affected.
 Five have died and there are now 28 for whom this might apply.
 It does not release anyone.
-It just allows them to go before the Board of Executive Clemency.
+It just allows them to go before the Board of Executive Clemency

 HB2530 incarceration costs; municipal warrants MAPS Committee Presently, cities must reimburse counties for the cost of incarceration when an arrest is made by a city or town peace officer.
 This bill provides reimbursement to a county when an arrest is made by a county peace officer for a failure to appear on a city or town case.

-Evidence-based practices have led to remarkable outcomes with low risk offenders.
+Evidence -based practices have led to remarkable outcomes with low risk offenders.
 And they are more cost-effective than prison.

 Evidence-Based Practices What are Evidence-Based Practices?
 How are they applied in managing offenders?
 How does it work, what does it target, and why is it successful?